codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

-In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of destinatary clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel or `topic` as it's called by the protocol standards.
+In essence a broker is a middleware, a software that accepts input from multiple clients (producers) and forward it to a set of destinatary clients (consumers) using an abstraction to define and manage these groups of clients in the form of a channel or **topic** as it's called by the protocol standards.
-Much like an IRC channel or equivalent in a generic chart, each consumer client can subscribe to `topics` in order to receive all messages published by other clients to those `topics`.
+Much like an IRC channel or equivalent in a generic chart, each consumer client can subscribe to **topics** in order to receive all messages published by other clients to those **topics**.

-The first idea coming to mind is a server built on top of a data structure of some kind that allow to easily manage these `topics` and connected `clients`, being them producers or consumers.
+The first idea coming to mind is a server built on top of a data structure of some kind that allow to easily manage these **topics** and connected clients, being them producers or consumers.
 Each message received by a client must be forwarded to all other connected clients that are subscribed to the specified topic of the message.